Updated: Thursday, April 30, 2020

 While our mission continues, here’s what it means for our physical space in Minnesota:

 THEATER AND PUBLIC SPACES

-The Playwrights’ Center BUILDING is closed to the public until April 13th.
-All scheduled public events will be postponed, including Ray Yamanouchi’s THA CHINK-MART.
-All scheduled classes will occur online.
+The Playwrights’ Center BUILDING is closed to the public until June 1, 2020.
+All public events, seminars, and classes will occur online.
 We will continue to monitor the situation and update this page as circumstances change.

 The Playwrights’ Center office is closed to the general public.
 Staff members are available by phone and online during normal business hours, Monday through Friday, 9:30 am—5:30 pm.
 If you need to get in touch with us, please visit our staff directory here.